anibitri/gigSystem/README.md

 The project is a database management system for gigs.
-It uses PostreSQL and JDBC for the database and menu.
+It uses PostgreSQL and JDBC for the database and menu.

 UNAUTHORISED REUSE OR COPYING OF THIS PROJECT IS NOT PERMITTED.